GoogleChrome/web.dev/src/site/content/en/blog/workbox-share-targets/index.md

 ## Conclusion

-The Share Target API is a simple way to deeply integrate your Progressive Web App into user’s devices, putting them on-par with native applications for the critical task of sharing content between apps.
+The Share Target API is a simple way to deeply integrate your Progressive Web App into user's devices, putting them on-par with native applications for the critical task of sharing content between apps.
 But doing so usually requires a server available to receive the request.
 By leveraging Workbox to create a share target route directly in your service worker, your app is free of this